Examples

 Lx, Ly = [0, 10], [0, 10]

-We've assumed that only the middle layer is active.
+Here we've assumed that only the middle layer is active.
 Therefore our solution will describe a mid-depth propagating structure.
-We've also taken a background PV gradient in the lower layer only, to represent, say, a topographic slope.
+We've also taken a background PV gradient in the lower layer only, to represent a PV gradient due to a topographic slope.
 Finally, we've taken our vortex to be centred at $[5, 5]$ and taken $x$ and $y$ to run from $0$ to $10$.

 # Build and solve linear system for coefficients